goharbor/harbor/tests/testcases/Group7-Replication/7-07-Proj-replication-jobs-filter.md

 # Environment:

-* This test requires at least one Harbor instance is running and available.
+* This test requires at least two Harbor instance is running and available, and a project with a few jobs.

 # Test Steps:

-1. Login as admin user.
+1. Login source registry as admin user.
 2. Create some project and create replication rules.
+3. Push some images into the project to start replication jobs.
-3. In project replication page, input some character in jobs log filter
+4. In project replication page, input some character in jobs log filter, and then clear the filter.

 # Expected Outcome:

-* In step3, jobs can be filtered.
+* In step4, jobs can be filtered, and after clear filter, all jobs are shown again.

 # Possible Problems:
 None